 - 1. MICROPHONE JACK: Used to connect microphone for voice source. - 2.
 ON/OFF VOLUME CONTROL: Turn clockwise to apply power to the radio and to set the desired listening level. - 3.
-SQUELCH CONTROL: This control is used to eliminate background noise being heard through the receiver which can be disturbing when no signal is being received.
+SQUELCH CONTROL: This switch is used to eliminate background noise being heard through the receiver which can be disturbing when no signal is being received.
 To use this feature of your radio, gently turn the switch fully counterclockwise and then turn clockwise until the background noise is just eliminated.
-Further clockwise rotation will increase the threshold level so that only strong signals will be heard. - 4.
-MIC GAIN CONTROL: Adjust the microphone gain in the transmit and PA modes.
+Further clockwise rotation will increase the threshold level so that only strong signals will be heard.

+- 4. MIC GAIN CONTROL: Adjust the microphone gain in the transmit and PA modes.
 This controls the gain to the extent that full talk power is available several inches away from the microphone.
-In the Public Address (PA) mode, the control functions as the volume control.

-- 5. RF GAIN CONTROL: This control is used to reduce the gain of the RF amplifier under strong signal conditions. - 6.
-RF POWER CONTROL: This control enables adjustment of RF power output continuously up to the rated out power. - 7.
-BAND SELECTOR: This switch selects A, B, C, D, E or F band of operation. - 8.
+In the Public Address (PA) mode, the control functions as the volume control. - 5.
+RF GAIN CONTROL: This control is used to reduce the gain of the RF amplifier under strong signal conditions. - 6.
+MODE CONTROL: This control allows you to select one of the following operating modes: PA/FM/AM. - 7.
+BAND SELECTOR: This band selector allow the user to select the desired band. - 8.
 E-TONE CONTROL: This control is used for echo effect and intervals of echo sound. - 9.
-CHANNEL SELECTOR: This control is used to select a desired transmit and receive channel. - 10.
-FRONT PANEL METER: The front panel meter allows the user to monitor signal strength and RF output power level. - 11.
-MODE SWITCH: This switch allows you to select one of the following operating modes: AM/FM/PA. - 12.
-NB/ANL /OFF SWITCH: In the NB/ANL position, the RF Noise Blanker and the automatic Noise Limiter in the audio circuits are also activated.
-The Noise Blanker is very effective in eliminating repetitive impulse noise such as ignition interference. - 13. +10KHz/OFF SWITCH: In the +10KHz position, the transmit and receive frequency is shifted 10KHz up. - 14.
-T.B./OFF SWITCH: This switch is used to monitor the sound feedback effects. - 15.
-TX/RX LED: The red LED indicates the units is in the transmit mode.
+CHANNEL SELECTOR: This control is used to select a desired transmit and receive channel. - 10.FRONT PANEL METER: The front panel meter allows the user to monitor signal strength and RF output power level. - 11.NB/ANL/OFF SWITCH: This is a three position switch.
+Move the switch all the way up to activate the Noise Blanker (NB) and Automatic Noise Limiter (ANL).
+The Noise Blanker is very effective in eliminating repetitive impulse noise such as ignition interference.
+When the switch is moved to the middle position, only the Automatic Noise Limiter is engaged.
+Move the switch to the bottom position to turn off the ANL and NB. - 12.RF POWER HI/LO SWITCH: This switch is used to select the HI or LO transmitting power.

+- 13.T.B./OFF SWITCH: This switch is used to monitor the sound feedback effects. - 14.+10KHz/OFF SWITCH: In the +10KHz position, the transmit and receive frequency is shifted 10KHz up. - 15.TX/RX LED: The red LED indicates the units is in the transmit mode.
 The green indicates the units is in the receive mode. - 16.
-CHANNEL DISPLAY: This blue channel display indicates the current selected channel.
+CHANNEL DISPLAY: This channel display indicates the current selected channel.